fraigo/social-media-proxy/README.md

 # social-media-proxy

-A simple plugin to proxy instagram posts and generate a javascript list of posts:
+A javscript plugin to proxy instagram posts and generate a dynamic HTML list of posts.
+React.js and Vue.js component example.

 ## Usage